GaiaGhirardi/gaiaghirardi.github.io/_pages/about.md

  I have a background in **sociology and quantitative methods.** I obtained my BA in Sociology at the University of Milano Bicocca and a double MA in Sociology between the universities of Trento and Bamberg.

 I am interested in **social stratification and educational inequalities** since the very beginning.
 I started being obsessed with educational inequalities already during my bachelor and master.
-In my PhD, I want to go one step further by investingating educational inequalities taking into account also genetics differences.
+In my PhD, I want to go one step further by investingating educational inequalities taking into account also for **genetics**.

 Contact me